adrichez/adrichez/README.md

 <p>After the global situation left me feeling disconnected, I decided to take a "gap" year in 2023/2024.
 I wanted to reconnect with people 🤲 and explore new paths on my own.
 Thanks to the University of Malaga, the European Solidarity Corps, and self-study, I spent the year volunteering, taking courses, and working in different countries.
 During this time, I gained new skills, built meaningful relationships, and grew more confident in several languages 🇪🇺.</p>

-<p>Now, in 2024/2025, I’m back at the University of Granada, diving deeper into my studies with a Master’s in Data Science and Computer Engineering 👨🏻‍💻🧬.</p>
+<p>In 2024/2025, I’m back at the University of Granada, pursuing a Master’s in Data Science and Computer Engineering 👨🏻‍💻🧬.
+Currently, I’m working as a bioinformatician while carrying out my Master’s thesis (TFM) at the <strong>Instituto de Parasitología y Biomedicina López-Neyra</strong> in Granada 🧫.
+This experience allows me to combine my passion for data science with cutting-edge research in biology and medicine, gaining hands-on expertise in bioinformatics and computational analysis.</p>

-<p>If you've made it this far, I'd love to connect and chat! 😊</p>